JackDerksen/dev-env/README.md

 ## If I just need to work on a specific file

-Type `$ ff` to open up an fzf finder, then fuzzy-find my way to that specific file and automatically open it in Neovim.
+Type `$ ff` to open up an fzf finder, then fuzzy-find my way to that specific file and automatically open it in NeoVim.

 ---